 “From my side we have a strong focus around the retail conversion of casino, we see that as a real strength of ours both with the technology, the platform and the managed services we offer to SkyCity,” Brown says.
 “Bringing them in lets us understand better how that land-based structure works, and to develop products that are better suited to the land-based client.”

 The SkyCity team, he continues, were very supportive of those efforts and saw it as an opportunity to pursue further digital growth.
 It sees its investment in GiG as an opportunity to get to grips with the processes of running a digital operation, Brown notes.

 As the deal nears its close, Brown and his team – which will be bolstered by Sportnco CEO Hervé Schlosser – will pursue opportunities to leverage their expanded reach in existing markets, while moving into additional territories.

-In particular, he notes, GiG will be able to compete sportsbook-led markets, where its casino offering would either have not been legal, or of less interest to customers.
-“We’ve got a roadmap ahead for GIG and Sportnco has the same, but of course there is a significant number of opportunities for each business to cross sell existing customers and work with customers that we haven’t worked with in the past,” he explains.
+In particular, he notes, GiG will be able to compete in sportsbook-led markets, where its casino offering would either have not been legal, or of less interest to customers.
+“We’ve got a roadmap ahead for GiG and Sportnco has the same, but of course there is a significant number of opportunities for each business to cross-sell to existing customers and work with customers that we haven’t worked with in the past,” he explains.
 “It’s the same on the sportsbook front.